-Networks' Wireless EBITDA margins declined from about 16% in 2015 to about 11% in 2019, driven by higher competition from Chinese players such as Huawei and ZTE, which forced Nokia to reduce its prices.
-Moreover, declining 4G installations also hurt sales, impacting margins.
-However, we expect the metric to rise to about 13% by the end of our review period, driven by higher sales of 5G equipment and solutions.
-If the metric rises to about 16% in the same period, it could bolster our price estimate by about 15%.
-On the other hand, if margins remain flat at current levels, our price estimate could decline by 12%.
+Networks' Wireless EBITDA margins improved from 10% in 2018 to about 11% in 2020 and surged to about 14% in 2021.
+However, margins dropped back to 9.6% in FY 2022, and we expect the metric to improve slightly through the end of our review period, driven by higher sales of 5G equipment and solutions.
+If the metric rises to about 15% in the same period, it could bolster our price estimate by about 20%.
+On the other hand, if margins drop to around 7%, our price estimate could decline by 20%.

-- Licensing Revenues: Nokia's licensing revenues have grown rapidly from EUR 100 million in 2010, to EUR 1 billion in 2015, with the biggest jump coming in 2015.
-The number grew to about EUR 1.7 billion in 2017, driven partly by new licensing agreements and the settlement with Apple although it fell slightly to hover around EUR 1.5 billion over 2018-2019.
+- Licensing Revenues: Nokia's licensing revenues have grown relatively quickly.
+The number stood at about Euro 1.6 billion in 2022, up from Euro 1.4 billion in 2020, driven partly by new licensing agreements and the settlement with Apple.
 We expect revenues to grow in the long run, driven by Nokia’s sizeable patent portfolio and its licensing re-entry into the smartphone segment.
-However, there could be significant upside to our price estimate if Nokia manages to more efficiently leverage its robust patent portfolio.
-If Nokia manages to increase its licensing revenue to $2 billion in the long run, there could be an upside of more than 18% to our price estimate.
+However, there could be a significant upside to our price estimate if Nokia manages to leverage its robust patent portfolio more efficiently.
+If Nokia manages to increase its licensing revenue to Euro 2.5 billion in the long run, there could be an upside of more than 20% to our price estimate.